 Border Layout in Java

-BorderLayout divides the container into five parts (directions),east,west,north,south,centre.
-By using this Layout we can place AWT components in each part (different location).
+BorderLayout divides the container into five parts (directions), east, west, north, south, and centre.
+By using this Layout, we can place AWT components in each part (different locations).

 BORDER LAYOUT IN JAVA EXAMPLE